dexter480/brand-traffic-analyzer/README.md

 # Brand Traffic Analyzer

 Web application for analyzing search traffic data with a focus on differentiating between branded and non-branded traffic.
-This tool helps you gain actionable insights from your search console data.
+This tool helps you gain actionable insights from your Search Console data.

 ## Features

-- **Traffic Segmentation**: Automatically distinguish between branded and non-branded search traffic
+- **Traffic Segmentation**: Automatically distinguish between branded and non-branded search traffic.
-- **Multi-dimensional Analysis**: Examine traffic patterns by URL path, language, query types
+- **Multi-dimensional Analysis**: Examine traffic patterns by URL path, language, and query types.
-- **Data Visualization**: Interactive charts and graphs for better data comprehension
+- **Data Visualization**: Interactive charts and graphs for better data comprehension.
-- **Quality Assessment**: Check data completeness, consistency, and detect outliers
+- **Quality Assessment**: Check data completeness, consistency, and detect outliers.
-- **Actionable Insights**: Get recommendations based on your traffic patterns
+- **Actionable Insights**: Get recommendations based on your traffic patterns.
-- **Export Options**: Download analysis as CSV or PDF for reporting
+- **Export Options**: Download analysis as CSV or PDF for reporting.

 ## Installation